no-feedback-comment-db/An-Empirical-Study-of-Overlooked-Code-Reviews/readme.md

   * The folder contains the data used for training.
   * label = 0 means a comment received feedback.
   * label = 1 means a comment did not receive feedback.

-* result

-  * The folder contains the results obtained after training.

 * main.py

   * It contains the code for our model training, that is, the implementation of classification techniques.